Welcome to Meditations on Kinship

 I grew up steeped in Christian fundamentalism and various permutations of the Protestant church, from staid to tongues-speaking.
 I often write about the ironies of evangelical intolerance, and the very real harm it inflicts.
 I’m interested earth reverence, by which I mostly mean the possibilities that open up when we look beyond humanity to the whole of earth as our kin.

-This newsletter is always free, and I do my best to send it once or twice a month.
+This newsletter is free, and I do my best to send it once or twice a month.

 People